vivekverma123/Client/README.md

 4. Constraint Layout
 5. Firebase Database

-### Client Application designed for flat oweners of the housing society where they update the admin about their payments to the society like :-
+### Client Application designed for flat oweners of the housing society where they update the admin about their payments to the society concerning :-
   1. Monthly Maintenance
   2. Advance Payments
   3. Clearance of previous dues.

-  4. View details about society spendings regulary updated by the admin (or accountant).
+### Flat owners can also details about society pertaining spendings, regulary updated by the admin (or accountant).

   <p align="center">
   <img src="https://github.com/vivekverma123/TouchAcc-Client/blob/master/Screenshots/1.jpg" width="200">